openbudgets/DAM/README.md

 > See the Python documentation for more information on installing Python as a framework on Mac OS X. Please either reinstall Python as a framework, or try
 > one of the other backends.
 If you are Working with Matplotlib in a virtual enviroment see 'Working with Matplotlib in Virtual environments' in the Matplotlib FAQ

+* How to use Redis in a docker container

+ go to the directory where you want to install

+ clone the Redis image by typing `git clone https://github.com/mlukasch/dam_env`

+ then, `cd dam_env && chmod +x startContainers.sh && ./startContainers.sh`

+ in the `config.py` file, change `USE_DOCKER_REDIS = True`

 * Solution to Error 1

  touch `frameworkpython` file in the virtualenv bin directory with the following content: